 Despite the collective push towards greater autonomy in robots, most applications still require human intervention to guide autonomous robots in their tasks.
 Existing human-robot interfaces allow a human to intuitively interact with one or a few robots; however, as the number of robots involved in a task grows large, these interfaces become less effective or even unusable due to a lack of scalability for interacting with many robots at once.

-I have contributed to a number of research projects, which funded most of the work written about in my publications:
+I contributed to a number of research projects, which funded most of the work written about in my publications: